-Sticking hands is the necessary step in learning the fighting principles of Wing Chun.
-The purpose is to train the application of the movements and the ingenious responses in fighting so one can foster the natural reflexes of the movements.
+Chi Sau (Sticking hands) is the necessary step in learning the fighting principles of Wing Chun.
+The purpose is to train the application of the movements and the ingenious responses in fighting.
+So that you can foster the natural reflexes of the movements.

-In order to develop the superior, natural and habitual reflexes, one needs to have a rigorous basis in sticking hands training.
+In order to develop the superior, natural and habitual reflexes, you need to have a rigorous basis in Chi Sau training.
 Because of this reason, the practice of sticking hands is divided into the following stages: single sticking hand, rolling hands, practicing the defensing and attacking techniques and free sparring and requires to be learnt step by step.

 The procedures and purposes of sticking hands, generally, can be divided as follow: